low101043/board-games/README.md

     - Ultimately a Graphical User Interface

    - AI
-    - Naughts & Crosses has AI which can be used
+    - Naughts & Crosses.
+Uses MiniMax (my own version created from pseudocode) and MiniMax with Alpha Beta Pruning (uses pseudocode check credit below)
     - Connect Four has AI which is not used (This is because it uses MinMax and my laptop does not have enough memory)

 ## Credit